dabamos/openadms-node/docs/source/installation.rst

     > pipenv run ./setup.py build

-You can then start the graphical launcher ``openadms-node-launcher.exe`` in directory ``dist/``.
+You can then start the graphical launcher ``openadms-launcher.exe`` in directory ``dist/``.

 Nuitka